- >Harmonized Dispatching, Elevator World, 2018

 Rick Barker, Principal,

-Rick Barker is involved in most of our work, and all our tall building work.
+Rick Barker is involved in most of our work and all of our tall building work.
 His background provides an unusually strong basis for this:

-Prior to co-founding our firm he was Director of Technical Services at Otis Elevator World HQ, where he led technical services for major projects worldwide, and product strategy for the tall building product Skyway™.
-He also chaired the product committee for elevator group dispatching and system planning & simulation tools, the first modern Otis strategy for product energy efficiency, co-led the Odyssey™ system integrating elevators and Automated People Movers, was the liaison for Otis WHQ & United Technologies Research Center, and is inventor or co-inventor on 24 Otis patents.
+Earlier, he was Director of Technical Services at Otis World HQ, where he led pre-construction services for major projects, and product strategy for tall buildings.
+He also chaired the product committee for dispatching products, led a major study for product energy efficiency, co-led the Odyssey™ system integrating elevators and Automated People Movers, was the liaison with United Technologies Research Center for rope-less elevator studies, and is inventor or co-inventor for 24 patents.

-Earlier, he led vertical transportation for Jaros Baum & Bolles (JB&B) Consulting Engineers in New York, where he was involved with the firm’s then-largest projects.
-At JB&B he led design of the special VT system for the 100-story Tour San Fins in Paris, BDNI in Jakarta, and a major study for Sears (now Willis) Tower - resulting in a side innovation for door controls for stack effect.
-Earlier, he was with Delta Elevator in Boston (now Otis) as elevator modernization manager, and with Westinghouse Elevator (now Schindler) in field, sales engineering, and other roles with high-rise and transit projects in the Northeast US.
-Link to our co-founders' Past Projects.
+Earlier, he led vertical transportation for Jaros Baum & Bolles (JB&B) Consulting Engineers in NYC, where he was involved with the firm’s largest projects.
+At JB&B he led design of the specical VT system for the 100-story Tour San Fins in Paris, for BDNI in Jakarta, and a modernization study for Sears Tower - resulting in a side innovation for automatic door controls for stack effect.
+Earlier, he was with Delta Elevator in Boston (now Otis) as modernization manager, and with Westinghouse Elevator (now Schindler) in field, sales engineering, and other roles with high-rise and transit projects in the Northeast US.
+Co-founders' past projects.